tustin2121/James_Somerton_Transcripts/_videos/p5KpIROXhZw.md

 status: Finished
 aka: !!seq
   - "Sandman and Queering the Fantastical"
+  - 'The Fantastical Queerness of "The Sandman" and "Good Omens" (Working title)'
   - "Neil Gaiman - A straight author with amazing queer characters (Short)"
 topics: !!seq
   - "Sandman"